danbressner/PythonPractice/README.md

 # PythonPractice
-This repo contains an assortment of learning & development projects highlighting basic building blocks in Python.
+This repo contains an a variety of basic Python tutorials and building block exercises.

-Its also something to do during COVID-19.
+Its a representation of tutorials watched on TalkPython FM, Udemy, and YouTube over the course of several months during COVID-19.